nardober1st/TemperatureConverter/README.md

 # Temperature Converter
-Temperature Converter is an app that I have developed to practice what I am learnign in my Android Development jouney.
+Temperature Converter is an app that I have developed to practice what I am learning in my Android Development journey.